visualbis/VV-Docs/docs/admin-guide/admin-functions/integrate-bihub-platform-msad/row-level-security.md

     </Zoom>
   </div>

-1. Now when the VBI View Demo user selects the Power BI Report in the User screen (see Figure: Power BI Report \<PowerBI\>) then he needs to provide the powerbiagent login credentials to access the Power BI Report (see Figure below).
+1. Now when the VBI View Demo user selects the Power BI Report in the User screen (see Figure: <Link to={useBaseUrl('#user-mode')}>Power BI Report</Link>) then he needs to provide the powerbiagent login credentials to access the Power BI Report (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>